ABOUT THE CONFERENCE

 Equality, an economic concept that’s broader than gender, has been prevalent across global economies and is part of the foundations of law.
 Equality in opportunities and benefits have set a direct path towards development, including political transformation, justice, employment and economic empowerment.
 As global economies revisit their business priorities in a post-lockdown period, how can equality create new prototypes for global growth?

-This keynote will highlight the significance of equality to foster global growth and the socio-economic advantages of providing equal opportunities across governments and businesses.
-Attendees will also learn how the post-pandemic period can be utilised to initiate these transformational schemes across our economies through collaborative efforts.
+This session will highlight the significance of equality to foster global growth and the socio economic advantages of providing equal opportunities across governments and businesses.
+Attendees will also learn how the post-pandemic period can be utilised to initiate these transformational schemes across our economies through collaborative efforts

 Gender diversity in the boardroom has been creating operational disparities across industries that have indirectly affected business profitability.
 Energy industries, with relatively lower participation of women on boards, need coordinated strategies to remove the barriers hindering equal opportunities for all genders.
 How are energy leaders creating effective boardrooms that have equal participation without perceptual discrimination based on race, ethnicity or physical capability?